Originally published 22 April 2019. Updated 31 October 2022 for accuracy and relevance.

 Many years ago, I made a deeply spiritual journey to Rio in Brazil to essentially kick-start my adult life adventure.
 And now I was returning to Brazil, San Pauls to close a long chapter of my life and begin another.
 It was during this trip that I encountered another spirit in the night.

 Meeting one of my Spirit guides

-During one night I became conscious of a presence in my room.
-In a lucid dream state, I distinctly felt my hand being held by another.
-It was a large, heavy hand.
-My mind scanned old memories of what it felt like to hold my father’s hand as a little girl, or my grandfather.
-Yet the hand I was feeling did not belong to either of these two men.
-It was a hand I did not recognise.
-And yet as it grasped mine I felt safe.
-I have encountered spirits before and I believe they are an important channel of connection to another world.
+My mind scanned old memories of what it felt like to hold my father’s hand as a little girl, and my grandfather’s.
+Yet the hand I was holding did not belong to either of these two men.
+It was a hand I did not recognize.
+And yet, as it grasped mine I felt comforted and safe.
+I have encountered spirits before and I believe they are an important channel of connection to other people, our ancestors and angels.